-Data is considered high quality to the degree it is fit for the purposes data consumers want to apply it.
-It meets their explicit and implicit business requirements.
 Since expectations about Data Quality are not always verbalized and known, an ongoing discussion is needed.
-Data Quality depends on context and the Data Consumer’s needs.
+Data Quality depends on context and the data consumer’s requirements.

 - Uniqueness/ Deduplication